chester-lang/chester2025draft/docs/src/dev/parser-plan.md

 2. Add source maps support
 3. Implement error recovery mechanisms
 4. Continue migration of all remaining V1-only tests to V2
+5. Add more comprehensive test coverage for edge cases